-The recent implementation of the CARES Act has allowed institutions to establish COVID-19 emergency programs in order to provide emergency financial aid grants to students currently enrolled for Spring or Summer 2020 semester with extraordinary one-time education-related costs that have arisen as a result of disruption of campus operations due to the COVID-19 pandemic.
-This will also apply to students for the Fall 2020 semester given the uncertainty and disruption of normal university practices and timelines as well as financial hardships experienced by families as a result of COVID-19.
+The recent implementation of the CARES Act has allowed institutions to establish COVID-19 emergency programs in order to provide emergency financial aid grants to students currently enrolled for Spring, Summer or Fall 2020 semesters with extraordinary one-time education-related costs that have arisen as a result of disruption of campus operations due to the COVID-19 pandemic.

 The intent of the funding is to support students experiencing a temporary financial hardship for expenses related to the disruption of campus operations due to the coronavirus.
 The COVID-19 emergency financial aid grants are limited and not intended to provide ongoing relief.

-Emergency financial aid grants may be requested for emergency support for expenses such as food, housing, course materials, technology, health care and childcare as it relates to the disruption of campus operations due to the coronavirus for the remainder of the spring semester, summer semester, and for planning for the upcoming fall semester.
+Phase 2: Applications were accepted for Spring and Summer 2020 from May 28, 2020 through August 1, 2020.
+Emergency financial aid grants could be requested for emergency support for expenses such as food, housing, course materials, technology, health care and childcare as it relates to the disruption of campus operations due to the coronavirus for the remainder of the spring semester, summer semester, and for planning for the upcoming fall semester.

-Emergency financial aid grants will be awarded in accordance with federal, state and institutional rules and regulations.
-Please note that students are asked to provide documentation of their situation.
+Emergency financial aid grants are awarded in accordance with federal, state and institutional rules and regulations.
+Please note that students were asked to provide documentation of their situation if possible.
 This could include third-party statements, bills, receipts, or other information verifying need.
-The highest level of sensitivity and privacy will be given to all requests.
+The highest level of sensitivity and privacy was given to all requests.

-If approved, you will receive the financial aid grant as a direct refund, meaning it will be disbursed out of your student account.
-We recommend that you have direct deposit information in your student account so that you may receive the grant quickly once disbursed.
-Please contact Student Accounts (217-581-3715) to verify your information or complete the following form to establish direct deposit: https://www.eiu.edu/busofc/bursar_directdeposit.php.
+If approved, the financial aid grant was given to the student as a direct refund, meaning it is disbursed out of the student account.
+We recommend students have direct deposit information on file with Student Accounts in order to receive the grant quickly once disbursed.
+Students may contact Student Accounts (217-581-3715) to verify their information or complete the following form to establish direct deposit: https://www.eiu.edu/busofc/bursar_directdeposit.php.